 Marquette Bantam AA: Minutes vs Bi-laws; 18 minute periods vs 15 minute periods.
 SMHA coach got into an argument with the Marquette coach related to length of periods.
 SMHA coach decided not to play 2nd game.
 Ray, coaching director, mentioned coaches need to be able to get ahold of a director of SMHA board.
 Motion to contact a director of forfeiting a game by Ray, 2nd by Stan, motion carries.

-Motion to pay fine for not playing a 2nd game in Marquette by Ray, 2nd by Travis, motion carries.
+Motion to pay fine for not playing a 2nd game in Marquette by Ray as long as the meeting minutes are obtained stating the changes in period lengths, 2nd by Travis, motion carries.

 Old Business: